lmcai/PhyloHerb/botany2021_tutorial/README.md

 python phyloherb.py -m getseq -f genetic_block -i genbank_ref -suffix .gb -o custom_ref -gene_def gene_def.txt
 ```

+This will similarly result in multiple fasta files, each containing sequences from all species for that loci.

 5. Manual curation in Geneious